St. Paul Domestic Assault Attorneys

 In some cases, an alleged victim might make a report of a domestic violence offense to gain the upper hand in some other matter, such as a divorce or child custody dispute.
 One of the things that can add difficulty to these types of cases is that the alleged victim does not have to have marks on their body for the prosecutor to land a conviction.

-Potential Conviction Penalties for a Domestic Assault Offense
+Penalties for Domestic Assault in MN

 The punishments imposed in a domestic violence case depend on numerous factors.
 These include: